AndronikosKostas/ComputerArchitectureLab2/README.md

 | Cache Line = 128 | 0.75 |
 | Cache Line = 256 | 0.9 |

 All the points that we write above are kind of independent except from the ones that are belong to the same category (for example, the L1iCache = 128 and the L1iCache = 256).
 In order to insert some type of dependence we can add the following function weights.
+Although we are not exactly sure about the following weights due to lack of documentation

 |Memory Type| Weights |
 | --------- | ----------- |